Is There a Right Time to Die?

 Solomon was the wisest man who ever lived by virtue of a gift from God.
 He certainly thought there was a right time for 'everything under the sun.'
 This included when to weep, mourn, and die (Ecclesiastes 3:2 - 8).

-Like you, I had to decide whether the time was right or not to shut off life support for someone I love and let them die (if that was God's will).
-My experiences might help you in your own situation.
+I had to decide whether the time was right or not to shut off life support for someone I love and let them die (if that was God's will).
+My experiences might help you if you also find yourself in such a situation.

 More than fifty years ago, I was married to a wonderful woman named Jeannette.
 We married when she was 21 years old.
 When she was just 24, after only three years of married life, she manifested a serious medical condition that affected her kidneys.
 She was soon placed on machines that helped keep her alive.